mobizt/ReadyMail/README.md

 As the library works with external network/SSL client, the client that was selected, should work with protocols or ports that are used for the server connection.

+Not all network/SSL Clients support the protocol upgrades especially when port 587 was selected for sending Email to SMTP server and port 143 for IMAP server.

+In summary, you can't use Raspberry Pi Pico's `WiFiClientSecure`, ESP8266's `WiFiClientSecure` and `WiFiSSLClient` libraries for SMTP port 587 and IMAP port 143.

 The network client works only with plain text connection.
 Some SSL clients support only SSL connection while some SSL clients support plain text, ssl and connecion upgrades (`STARTTLS`).

 *Additional to the proper SSL client selected for the ports, the SSL client itself may require some additional settings before use.*